 Lenders, or more specifically LendTechs, are fast evolving, using more detailed data than ever and providing increasingly wider and better services to their customers.
 One important part of this is payments.

 The ability to ‘own’ the customer’s transactional data allows for a huge increase in reliability and visibility when it comes to making decisions.
 This has been seen with the launch of open banking and more API-led integrations to payment gateways and now lenders are increasingly offering more payments-related services in-house through partnerships.

 This can be anything, from paying out to third parties directly, to offering named customer accounts and allowing them to pay out from borrowed funds directly.
 Or in some cases even receive payments (the collections dream!).

-If a lender can offer the ability to hold a business’s income and pay out much like a bank would, given the growth of Banking as a Service (BaaS), why wouldn’t they?
-It makes the lender’s proposition that much more sticky, and delivers a much slicker user experience for the business.
+If a lender can offer the ability to hold a business’s income and pay out as much as a bank would, given the growth of Banking as a Service (BaaS), why wouldn’t they?
+It makes the lender’s proposition more sticky and delivers a much slicker user experience for the business.
 The traditional benefits that a bank offers: interest rates, overdraft facilities and lending, are fast dwindling.